Asking for computer help & similar

 13. Put a question mark (?) at the end of a question so that it's absolutely clear what you are asking.
 Don't type a bunch of statements and expect the reader to guess what you need to know.
 Don't put a question mark after a statement.

 15. Providing complete information from the start is most likely to result in the most useful answer.
-"Complete" includes links to wiring diagram, clear photos, model numbers, history of the fault, list of things you already tried (e.g. swapping connections), tests, measurements, etc.
+"Complete" includes listing connected equipment, links to wiring diagram if available, clear photos, model numbers, history of the fault, list of things you already tried (e.g. rebooting, swapping connections, disconnecting accessories), tests, measurements, etc.

 In short, plan your report and question carefully; check for mistakes before you click "Send"; make it easy to understand.
 It may be easier if you type it in a simple text editor first, check it, save a copy, then paste it into the email or forum message window.